nevsnode/gordon/README.md

 {"Args":["123","456"]}
 ```

-Assuming that the script configured for the task with type *update_something* is `/path/to/foobar.php`, Goophry will then execute the task like this:
+Assuming that the script configured for the task with type *update_something* is `/path/to/foobar.php`, Goophry will then execute the script like this:
 ```
 /path/to/foobar.php "123" "456"
 ```

-Arguments to the `addTask()`-method from the example class are passed in the same order, so you can create a task like in the example above just like this:
+Arguments to the `addTask()`-method from the example class are passed in the same order, so you can execute the command like in the example above just like this:
 ```php
 <?php
 $goophry->addTask('update_something', '123', '456');